I Jumped, despite the omens!

 I turned to face Pat who was walking towards me with a grin.
-I could hear the sluggish man under his breath, "I can't wait to hear this.
+I could hear Sluggish Man under his breath, "I can't wait to hear this.
 She better chew him out."
 I firmly told Pat I had come to ride.
-"Of course you can." he answered as he moved towards a weathered trailer and knocked on the door.
-A frowning man with jet black hair and tattooed arms finally answered, griping about being woken from a nap.
+"Of course you can." he answered, as he moved towards a weathered trailer.
+He knocked on the door and we waited.
+Eventually, a scowling man with jet black hair and tattooed arms answered.
+He mumbled about being woken from a nap.
 It took some convincing, but Joe finally agreed to get me up on an elephant.

 My Circus Kids